metablaster/WindowsFirewallRuleset/Readme/MonitoringFirewall.md

 to allow this traffic, take a look back into event viewer to see which application initiated this traffic, as well as what ports and addresses were used, then verify you have firewall rule for this.
-- The `<layerKey></layerKey>` key will tell you which WFP filter caused the drop, for example the value `FWPM_LAYER_ALE_AUTH_CONNECT_V4` means WFP IPv4 application filter, which tells us program in question has no adequate allow rule so the default outbound action was hit.
+- The `<layerKey></layerKey>` key will tell you which WFP filter caused the drop, for example the value `FWPM_LAYER_ALE_AUTH_CONNECT_V4` means IPv4 authorizing connect requests for outgoing connection, based on the first packet sent. which in turn tells us there was no adequate allow rule so the default outbound action was hit.
-- There is other cool information you can get out of this file, go ahead and experiment.
-- NOTE: you need to enable at a minimum, auditing of dropped packet as explained in section "Event log" above.
+- For detailed information on how to interpret WFP log see "Firewall" section in `Readme\Reference.md`

 [WFP Reference](https://docs.microsoft.com/en-us/windows/win32/fwp/about-windows-filtering-platform)